google/WebFundamentals/src/content/en/fundamentals/performance/optimizing-content-efficiency/webfont-optimization.md

 * The `url()` directive allows you to load external fonts, and are allowed to contain an optional `format()` hint indicating the format of the font referenced by the provided URL.

-Note: Unless you're referencing one of the default system fonts, in practice it is rare for the user to have it locally installed, especially on mobile devices, where it is effectively impossible to 'install' additional fonts.
-As a result, you should always provide a list of external font locations.
+Note: Unless you're referencing one of the default system fonts, it is rare for the user to have it locally installed, especially on mobile devices, where it is effectively impossible to "install" additional fonts.
+You should always start with a `local()` entry "just in case," and then provide a list of `url()` entries.

 When the browser determines that the font is needed, it iterates through the provided resource list in the specified order and tries to load the appropriate resource.
 For example, following the example above: